-At March 31, 2019, our cash, cash equivalents and short-term investments consist of cash, money market funds, and U.S. Treasury securities.
+At June 30, 2019, our cash and cash equivalents consist of cash and money market funds.
 As a result, the fair value of our portfolio is relatively insensitive to interest rate changes.
 Our long-term debt bears interest at a fixed rate.